 Respect for family and Ancestor worship are traditional Vietnamese values deemed essential to the nation’s establishment and for its continuity.
-Filial piety especially is regarded highly and seen as an important pre-requisite factor for evaluating a Vietnamese person’s morals.
+Filial piety especially is regarded highly and seen as an important factor in evaluating a Vietnamese person’s morals and character.
 The Hoa Lư Festival celebrates these traditional cultural traits.

 Dinh - Le temples festival at Hoa Lu ancient capital